Joyce Grable: Personal life

 Grable was originally from Columbus, Georgia.
-Grable had one biological son, Derek Murphy and a step daughter, Melissa Wade and stepson, Richard Wade from her second husband, Richard Wade's, first marriage.
-She worked as a trainer at the women's wrestling training facility ran by Fabulous Moolah and was responsible for training several notable female wrestlers, including Wendi Richter and Sherri Martel.
+Grable had one biological son, Derek Murphy and a step daughter, Melissa Wade and stepson, Richard Wade from her second husband, Richard Wade's first marriage.
+She worked as a trainer at the women's wrestling training facility run by Fabulous Moolah and was responsible for training several notable female wrestlers, including Wendi Richter and Sherri Martel.
 After retiring from wrestling, Grable worked as a receptionist at a center for mentally and physically disabled people.

 In 2013, Grable revealed she had cancer, prompting a benefit show to be held in Florida.

+Joyce Grable died on September 29, 2023, at the age of 70.
+A few days earlier, her son had posted online that she was in hospice care.